 Raveen is on the Board of the New Zealand Infrastructure Commission – Te Waihanga – and has been an independent director of Wellington Water, President and Chairman of the Water and Wastes Association (now Water New Zealand), Chairman of the Water Sector Senior Executives Forum, on the board of the Committee for Auckland, on the Steering Group of the Business Leaders’ Health and Safety Forum, and chair of the Centre for Infrastructure Research, University of Auckland.

-Raveen did post graduate studies in business at Standord, Macquarie and Auckland Universities, and has also attended INSEAD.
-Up until recently, Raveen has been Chief Executive of Watercare Services Limited and has been the Managing Director and Chief Executive of Australian private water company Murrumbidgee Irrigation Limited.
+Raveen completed post graduate studies in business at Stanford, Macquarie and Auckland Universities, and has also attended INSEAD.
+Raveen has been Chief Executive of Watercare Services Limited and has been the Managing Director and Chief Executive of Australian private water company Murrumbidgee Irrigation Limited.
 He has held numerous senior executive roles within the water industry in New Zealand and is regarded as a global water leader.

 Quinton PenniallOtago / Southland Branch Chair